Skip to main content

 Taxis

 You can find taxis outside the main train station in Chamonix, but there aren’t many and they often go home after the last train at 20:00.
+It’s a good idea to book your taxi in advance and ask for a price before you travel.

 verbier biking

-Biking round Chamonix
+Biking around Chamonix

 two tall buildings with mountains in the background